messageraft/email-craft/docs/email-providers.md

 ---
 title: 'Email Provider Integrations'
-description: 'Use JSX email with an Email Provider of your choice'
+description: 'Use Email Craft with an Email Provider of your choice'
 ---

 <!--@include: @/include/header.md-->

-Using JSX email with email providers or integrations is as simple as rendering the template you've already built.
+Using Email Craft with email providers or integrations is as simple as rendering the template you've already built.
 Rendering transforms your template from JSX/TSX into HTML, and optionally plain text.
 That's accomplished with the [email-craft `render`](/docs/core/render) method. _We're going to assume that you've made it through the [Quick Start Guide](/docs/quick-start) before arriving here, and have an email template to use._

-While JSX email can be used with just about any emal provider that takes a string for content input, this page will demonstrate use with a few popular providers.
+While Email Craft can be used with just about any emal provider that takes a string for content input, this page will demonstrate use with a few popular providers.

 ## AWS SES